What You Should Know About Buying A New Construction Home

 So, you have got your home warranty, and now you are happy, but did you check what is covered by it and for how long?
 Builders usually hire a third-party warranty company, and if certain products like windows or appliances are included, they can be covered by the manufacturer’s warranty, which means the builder has no direct impact on the terms.
 You need to ask the builder to provide the information on different policies that cover different features of the home.

-Buying new construction can be very exciting because it provides you many options that are not available when buying homes that have already had occupants.
+Buying a new construction home can be very exciting because it provides you many options that are not available when buying homes that have already had occupants.
 With that being said, this adventure comes with a set of unique challenges you need to be aware of before signing anything.
 Hopefully, the tips above will guide you through this process safely and make this a positive experience for you.

 Additional New Home Construction Resources